eboeke/gsp_anx_pred/README.md

 # gsp_anx_pred
 prediction of trait anxiety from neuroimaging data

-This repository contains code used to run analyses for a paper, in prep, where I am using machine learning tools to predict trait anxiety from neuroimaging data.
+This repository contains code used to run analyses for a submitted pqp34, where I am using machine learning tools to predict trait anxiety from neuroimaging data.
 I use data from the Brain Genomic Superstruct Project  (GSP).